Tobe ware Tobe yaki

 After checking that there are no cracks, the pots are lined up inside the kiln.

 When the temperature reaches 950℃ (about 1742℉) after 18 hours, the pottery is fired for around two hours and the remainder is baked while reducing the temperature.

 Undercoating is the process of hand drawing patterns on the item.

 After the glaze firing, the parts where a branch has been inked in with a special pigment called gosu turn indigo.

 - 6. Glazing

-The final process is glost firing.
-Pots are fired for 15 to 24 hours at 1,300 degrees, and are removed from the kiln as finished articles after adequate cooling.
+- 7. Glaze firing The final process is glaze firing.
+Pots are fired for 15 to 24 hours at 1300℃ (about 2372℉) and are completed pieces after an adequate cooling and being removed from the kiln.

 Where to Buy & More Information